-In the language of the Mayan peoples who once inhabited this region, Sian Ka'an means 'Origin of the Sky'.
-Located on the east coast of the Yucatán Peninsula, this biosphere reserve contains tropical forests, mangroves and marshes, as well as a large marine section intersected by a barrier reef.
+In the language of the Mayan peoples who once inhabited this region, Sian Ka'an means 'Origin of the Sky.'
+Located on the east coast of the Yucatán Peninsula, this Biosphere Reserve contains tropical forests, mangroves and marshes, and a large marine section intersected by a barrier reef.

-The property boasts diverse tropical forests, palm savanna, one of the most pristine wetlands in the region, lagoons, extensive mangrove stands, as well as sandy beaches and dunes.
-The 120,000 ha (300,000 acres) of marine area protect a valuable part of the Mesoamerican Barrier Reef and sea grass beds in the shallow bays.
-The lush green of the forests and the many shades of blue of the lagoons and the Caribbean Sea under a wide sky offer fascinating visual impressions.
+The 120,000 ha (300,000 acres) of marine area protects a valuable part of the Mesoamerican Barrier Reef and seagrass beds in the shallow bays.
+The lush green of the forests and the many shades of blue of the lagoons and the Caribbean Sea under a vast sky offer fascinating visual impressions.

 About a third of the site comprises highly diverse and productive mangrove communities vital to fisheries in the broader region.
 Hundreds of forested islands, locally known as "Petenes," emerge from the flooded marshes, some reaching over 1 km (.6 mi) in diameter.

 A geological, biological and cultural peculiarity is the "Cenotes," deep natural sinkholes harboring fascinating life forms, many endemic.
 This karst phenomenon results from collapsing limestone exposing groundwater.

 The diversity of life in Sian Ka'an is exceptional.
 The tropical forests are home to charismatic mammals such as Jaguar, Puma, Ocelot and Central American Tapir.